 For more information or to download IronCAD

 ZW3D is very similar to Solidwork.
-But has two features that increase the productivity 30%.
-It is the multi-object environment and the integrated drawing.
+But has three features that increase the productivity 30%.
+It is the multi-object environment, designing with primitive shapes and the integrated drawing.

 The multi-object environment is very similar to the single model environment but each part is referenced in the same file.
-Making conceptual design, much, much faster.
+Having top down design a part of the basic system makes conceptual design, much, much faster.

 There are only a few 3D CAD products that have an integrated drawing.
 This, of course, solves a multitude of PDM problems.